 Design and material considerations

 You also want to consider where you are mounting said letterbox.
-Most models can be mounted to the wall or your fence or gate, but there are also built-in models that you essentially turn into a part of your door, as well as freestanding models.
+Most models can be wall-mounted letterboxes on your fence or gate, but there are also built-in models that you essentially turn into a part of your door, as well as freestanding models.
 Depending on the style of your home and the location you have deemed suitable for letterbox installation, consider the design itself.

 Most letterboxes are also made of rather durable materials that will be able to resist the elements, like steel or aluminium, but they also come in plastic and wood.
 Your best bet is to choose a durable and weather-resistant design that will ensure all of your mail is protected at all times.
 Not to mention, this kind of letterbox will last you longer.

 When it comes to style, to be perfectly honest, letterboxes don’t usually boast too much variety.
 They tend to come in muted colours, as manufacturers hope to appeal to homeowners who live in a wide variety of homes.